Youngermaster/FAT-MANGO-Preparation/README.md

-# Google Intership Preparation
+# Internship Preparation

-This repo contains all my coding preparation to get into Google.
+This repo contains all my coding preparation to get into FANMG industries and the *most important thing*, **Learn a lot to Improve my codes to Change the World**.

 ## Resume tips